ethereum/go-ethereum/docs/_interface/merge.md

 The first public testnet to merge will be Ropsten.
 As the Ropsten merge approaches, Geth users will need to prepare to ensure a smooth transition.

 {% include note.html content="The merge event did not go smoothly on Ropsten.
-Use `--override.terminaltotaldifficulty 50000000000000000` when launching Geth for Ropsten." %}
+However, if you are running Geth v1.10.19 or later, no action is required.
+If you are running Geth v1.10.18 or earlier, you should use `--override.terminaltotaldifficulty 50000000000000000` when launching Geth for Ropsten." %}

 ### Consensus client